 We are united by our shared values of Pioneering Spirit, Considerate Soul and Ethical Impact.

-Geothermal energy – constant, clean and limitless – the power beneath us.
+Geothermal energy – constant, clean and limitless – accelerating the energy transition.

 Dr Simon Todd is an energy industry executive with 30 years of experience in leading businesses in petroleum exploration, development, and operations around the world with bp and other smaller ventures and projects.
 Simon has BSc (1st Class Honours) and PhD degrees from the University of Bristol in geological science.
-As well as Co-founder, Managing Director and Chief Technologist of CAUSEWAYGT, Simon is also Non-Executive Director of Senergy Innovations Ltd, a Belfast company developing a breakthrough solar thermal panel, Executive Advisor to Promethean Energy Corporation, a Texas based petroleum development company designed for the energy transition, and Adjunct Professor to the School of Earth Science, University College Dublin.
+As well as Co-founder, Managing Director and Chief Technologist of Causeway Energies, Simon is also Non-Executive Director of Senergy Innovations Ltd, a Belfast company developing a breakthrough solar thermal panel, and Adjunct Professor to the School of Earth Science, University College Dublin.

-“I am excited to enable CAUSEWAYGT’s Pioneering Spirit of nimbleness, inventiveness and entrepreneurialism as Co-founder, Managing Director and Chief Technologist as I do my part to drive the energy transformation.”
+“I am excited to enable Causeway Energies’ Pioneering Spirit of nimbleness, inventiveness and entrepreneurialism as Co-founder, Managing Director and Chief Technologist as I do my part to drive the energy transformation.”

 Brian O’Cathain is an energy industry executive with over 35 years of experience in corporate development and leadership of international energy businesses.
 He started his career as a petroleum engineer with Shell International and has worked in corporate management roles with Enterprise Oil, Tullow Oil and Petroceltic in a range of international energy ventures.
 He is currently the chair of Europa Oil and Gas plc, and a non-executive director of Nephin Energy, Ireland’s largest natural gas production business.
 He was formerly the managing director of Enterprise Energy Limited, responsible for the sanction and development of the Corrib Gas Field.
 He holds a 1st class honours degree in geology from the University of Bristol.

 “Throughout my career, I have always sought opportunities to collaborate with like-minded experts to advance my technical understanding, often forming a bridge between academia and industry.
-I relish the opportunity to continue those relationships and forge new ones with CAUSEWAYGT.”
+I relish the opportunity to continue those relationships and forge new ones with Causeway Energies.”